 Volatilization of PCBs from Wastewater Treatment Sludge

 Shanahan et al (2015) estimated that volatilization of wastewater treatment sludge was the second largest source of PCB release in the Chicago area.
-No site-specific data exists on the amount of PCBs volatilized from sludge in Spoknae, although an estimate can be obtained from the previously calculated amount upper bound estimate of PCB sludge generation of 2000 mg/day (0.73 kg/year), combined with the determination of Shanahan et al (2015) that 2.5% of the PCB content of sludge is lost to volatilization, to estimate a volatilization load of 50 mg/day (0.018 kg/year).
+No site-specific data exists on the amount of PCBs volatilized from sludge in Spokane, although an estimate can be obtained from the previously calculated amount upper bound estimate of PCB sludge generation of 2000 mg/day (0.73 kg/year), combined with the determination of Shanahan et al (2015) that 2.5% of the PCB content of sludge is lost to volatilization, to estimate a volatilization load of 50 mg/day (0.018 kg/year).

 Transport of PCBs Generated Outside of the Watershed